 \subsection{Finding the Minimal-Sized Set of Partial States $Z$}

-Differently from the \emph{concretizer} presented previously, the compressor does not run in polynomial time.
-To find the minimal set of partial states~$Z$ that fulfils the required conditions, we repeatedly try to solve an integer programming problem with an increasing number of partial states, starting from one.
+To find the minimal set of partial states~$Z$ that fulfills the required conditions of representing each $s \in X$ but no $s \in Y$, we repeatedly try to solve an integer programming problem with an increasing number of partial states, starting from one.

-The following integer program models the task of determining whether there is or not a set of $k$ partial states representing each $s \in X$ but no $s \in Y$.
+The following integer program models the task of determining whether there is a set of $k$ partial states representing each $s \in X$ but no $s \in Y$, or not.